Lukas-T-W/SIGWfast/README.md

 ## Prerequisites

-SIGWfast can be used on any system that supports python3.
+SIGWfast can be used on any system that supports python 3.
 We recommend using python environments and a package manager such as `conda`.
 The following python modules are required:

 * math,
 * matplotlib,